LaMonte Wade Jr Player Props: Giants vs. Pirates

-The San Francisco Giants, including LaMonte Wade Jr (.278 slugging percentage in past 10 games, including zero homers), take on starting pitcher Johan Oviedo and the Pittsburgh Pirates at Oracle Park, Tuesday at 9:45 PM ET.
+The San Francisco Giants, including LaMonte Wade Jr (.316 slugging percentage in past 10 games, including zero homers), take on starting pitcher Mitch Keller and the Pittsburgh Pirates at Oracle Park, Wednesday at 3:45 PM ET.

+He had a one-hit performance in his most recent game (1-for-4) against the Pirates.

 LaMonte Wade Jr Game Info & Props vs. the Pirates